 f.
 A description of any existing and previous business relationships with the gaming industry generally, including ownership interests in those businesses;

 g.
-The name and address of any licensing or regulatory agency with which the person has filed an application for a license or permit related to gaming, the current status of the application, and whether or not such license or permit was granted;
+The name and address of any licensing or regulatory agency with which the person has filed an application for a license, permit, or certification related to gaming; the current status of the application; and whether or not such license, permit, or certification was granted;

 h.
-A list of all felony charges and dispositions against the applicant, if any, and for each felony for which there is ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date and disposition if any.
+For each felony for which there is an ongoing prosecution or a conviction, the charge, the name and address of the court involved, and the date of disposition, if any;

 i.
-A list of all misdemeanor charges and dispositions against the applicant, if any, (excluding traffic violations for which incarceration was not a possible punishment), and for each misdemeanor conviction or ongoing misdemeanor prosecution within 10 years of the date of the application, the name and address of the court involved and the date and disposition, if any
+For each misdemeanor conviction or ongoing misdemeanor prosecution (excluding minor traffic violations) within 10 years of the date of the application, the name and address of the court involved and the date of disposition, if any;

 j.
-For each criminal charge, whether or not there is a conviction, if such criminal charge was within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (h) or (i) of this section, the criminal charge, the name and address of the court involved, and the date and disposition;
+For each criminal charge (excluding minor traffic charges), whether or not there is a conviction, if such criminal charge is within 10 years of the date of the application and is not otherwise listed pursuant to paragraph (h) or (i) of this Section, the criminal charge, the name and address of the court involved, and the date and disposition, if any;

 k.
 The name and address of any licensing or regulatory agency with which the person has filed an application for a business or occupational license or permit, whether or not such license or permit was granted;

 l.
-Two current photographs;
+A list of any previous or existing business relationships with/in the gaming industry, including with any Tribes with gaming operations to include the name and address of the entity along with contact information.

 m.
+One (1) piece of valid identification that includes a photograph and one (1) other form of identification (Social Security Card, birth certificate or passport) that allows the regulatory agency to verify the applicant’s identity

+n.
 A list of all professional or business licenses the applicant has applied for, whether or not those licenses where granted and the name, address and phone number of the regulatory agency involved;

-n.
+o.
 A sworn statement that to the best of his knowledge the applicant or any member of his immediate family does not have a past or current financial interest, other than a salary interest, in any gaming enterprise anywhere.
 If the applicant has an immediate family member or member of his or her household who has such a relationship, the applicant shall fully disclose his name and the nature of the relationship;

-o.
+p.
 Written permission giving the regulatory agency the right to investigate the applicant's background, including his criminal records, civil and criminal judgments and credit history;

-p.
-Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if employed;

 q.
-For all applications for licenses for all key employees and primary management officials, fingerprints shall be requested.
-Fingerprints shall be taken by the regulatory agency and will then be forwarded to the NIGC for processing through the Federal Bureau of Investigation (FBI) and the National Criminal Information Center to determine the applicant’s criminal history, if any.
+Each application shall be accompanied by a sworn statement that the applicant will submit to the jurisdiction of the Tribe and the Tribal Court, if licensed;

 r.
+For all applications for licensure, fingerprints shall be requested.
+Fingerprints shall be taken by the regulatory agency and will then be forwarded to the NIGC for processing through the Federal Bureau of Investigation (FBI) and the National Criminal Information Center to determine the applicant’s criminal history, if any;

+s.
 Other information required by the regulatory agency rules or regulations.

-s.
-For all applications for licenses for general managers or other primary management officials, a complete financial statement and/or income tax records showing all sources of income for the previous three years, and assets, liabilities, and net worth as of the date of the application.
+t.
+For all applications for licenses for General Managers or other Primary Management Officials, a complete financial statement and/or income tax records showing all sources of income for the previous three years, and assets, liabilities, and net worth as of the date of the application.

-10.05.
+10.04.
 Application Forms - Notices.